MicrosoftDocs/azure-docs/articles/storage/common/storage-disaster-recovery-guidance.md

 A customer-managed failover loses its geo-redundancy after a failover (and failback).
 Your storage account is automatically converted to locally redundant storage (LRS) in the new primary region during a failover, and the storage account in the original primary region is deleted.

 You can re-enable geo-redundant storage (GRS) or read-access geo-redundant storage (RA-GRS) for the account, but note that converting from LRS to GRS or RA-GRS incurs an additional cost.
 The cost is due to the network egress charges to re-replicate the data to the new secondary region.
-Additionally, all archived blobs need to be rehydrated to an online tier before the account can be configured for geo-redundancy, which will incur a cost.
-For additional information about pricing, see:
+Also, all archived blobs need to be rehydrated to an online tier before the account can be configured for geo-redundancy, which will incur a cost.
+For more information about pricing, see:

 - [Bandwidth Pricing Details](https://azure.microsoft.com/pricing/details/bandwidth/)
 - [Azure Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)